How I work

 Development

-Prototype early, iterate in small loops, and pick tools based on what the learner needs — not what's in the department license.
+Prototype early, iterate in small loops, pick tools for the learner rather than the license.

 What happens

-• Prototype the highest-risk interaction first (the scenario engine, the simulator, the branching module) — not the intro screen
+• Prototype the highest-risk interaction first, not the intro screen

-• Rise 360 for linear rapid build; code-built HTML/CSS/JS when the interaction matters or data fidelity is required
+• Rise for linear builds; code when the interaction or data matters

-• AI-assisted scaffolding in Cursor + Claude for code-built work — compresses weeks into days
+• AI-assisted builds in Cursor and Claude, compressing weeks into days

-• Two rounds of learner testing minimum before handoff — cheaper than fixing it after launch
+• Two rounds of learner testing before handoff

 What comes out

-• Working prototype of the riskiest piece, shown to stakeholders in week 2
+• Working prototype of the riskiest piece by week 2

 • Facilitator and IT deployment notes

 "If the first demo is a polished intro screen, you built the wrong thing first.
-Show the hardest part working, or don't show anything."
+Show the hardest part working."

 Heuristic